Skip to main content

 Scope and Contents

-The Edith Royster Judd Collection consists largely of personal correspondence and materials, and newspaper clippings saved by Mrs. Judd for her collection of humorous stories and sayings.
+The collection consists of correspondence primarily concerning the Sims family and newspaper clippings saved by Mrs. Judd for her collection of humorous stories and sayings.
 A few pamphlets, clippings and some correspondence in the collection relate to Mrs. Judd's career in education in North Carolina.
-Materials in the collection date from 1902 to 1956, and are in a fair state of preservation.
-The collection is arranged alphabetically.

 Dates